jerry0317/JYMoleculeTool-Swift/README.md

 ```

 ### Output
-The tool will print the output to the console, and there is an option to save the results as `.xyz` files and the log as `.txt` file.
+The tool will print the output to the console, and there is an option to save the results as `.xyz` files (which contains only coordinate information) and `.mol` files (which contains both coordinate information and bond information\*), and the log as `.txt` file.

+You may visualize the `.xyz` files and `.mol` files with softwares like [Avogadro](https://avogadro.cc).

+\**Note: For `.mol` files, one (or more) bonds might be missing if some atoms in the molecule form a closed structure (for example, benzene ring).
+This problem will be fixed in future versions.*

 ### Options
 - XYZ file path **(Required)**
   - You will be prompted to enter the input xyz file path.
 You can either enter the relative/absolute file path or drag the file to the console.
-- XYZ exporting path (Optional)
+- XYZ & MOL exporting path (Optional)
   - If you want to save the results, please enter/drag the folder where you want to save the results in.
   - If you don't want to save the results, just leave it empty.
 - Bond length tolerance level in angstrom (Optional)